famished-tiger/Rley/examples/data_formats/JSON/README.md

 - **json_demo.rb** a demo command-line program.
   It parses the JSON file specified in the command-line and outputs the parse tree into different formats.
-For more details, run the command-line: `JSON_demo --help`
+For more details, run the command-line: `json_demo --help`

 - **json_grammar.rb** implementing the class `JSONGrammar`.
   The grammar is a list of (production) rules that specifies the syntax of JSON data.